edgamat/edgamat.github.io/_drafts/Career-Changing.md

 ## The Future

-I have spent the last year trying to absorb aw mush as I can from these great people.
+I have spent the last year trying to absorb as much as I can from these great people.
 I'll be sad when they, or I, move onto to other things.
 I can't thank them enough for the opportunity and will hopefully let it reshape my career and make me a better developer.